 MDWFP has lowered the water level in English Lake to a level of 5 feet below normal pool until repairs to the spillway are completed.

-The boat ramp will remain open, but boaters should use extreme caution when launching and loading their boats due to shallow water conditions.
+The boat ramp will remain open, but boaters should use extreme caution when launching and loading their boats.

 Mississippi Department of Wildlife, Fisheries, and Parks Fisheries Biologists use various sampling methods to assess the fish populations in the State’s waters.
 Sampling results for selected water bodies are summarized in Reel Facts Sheets.